0x1050/color_tools/README.md

 # Color Tools

-A collection of color tools, mostly written in C++.
+A collection of tools that deal with color.

 Not all of these tools will have much of a purpose beyond allowing me to explore color theory in programming.